Chapter Seven: The Ravellers

 Oh gods, this was exactly like me and Yali, wasn’t it.
 I was complaining about the same things I’d been doing last week.
 I couldn’t help but laugh.
 Okay, universe, you got me fair and square.

 Meanwhile, Yali and Justicar were hard at work trying to find the Alchemist.
 They spent hours poring over the Codex and watching the stars.
 They worked together mostly in silence.
 Yali would draw a star map with circles and arrows and distance labels everywhere, then Justicar would mark it up with corrections, then Yali would take it back and redraw it in a different shape.
 They made copies of each other’s work and compared them to what they saw in the telescopes, noting down any inconsistencies.
-They slowly accumulated a pile of manifested three-dimensional models, too.
+They even had a pile of manifested three-dimensional models – a pile that slowly grew taller as the days passed.

 “Heyyyy you two how’s it going?
 Spotted any cool stars yet??” said Morrow, for the umpteenth time.